kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

   extensions.
 This message is omitted by the client if the server did not send CertificateRequest (thus indicating that the client should not authenticate with a certificate).
-The Certificate should include a long-term KEM public key.
+The Certificate MUST include the long-term KEM public key.

 * KEMEncapsulation: A key encapsulation against the certificate's long-term public key, which yields an implicitly authenticated shared secret.

 Upon receiving the server's messages, the client responds with its Authentication messages, namely Certificate and KEMEncapsulation (if requested).
+If client authentication was not requested, the Client sends its Finished message.

+Upon receiving the client's messages, the server responds with its Finished message, which achieves explicit authentication.
+Upon receiving the server's Finished message, the client achieves explicit authentication.

-Application Data MUST NOT be sent prior to sending the Finished message, except as specified in Section 2.3.
-Note that while the client may send Application Data prior to receiving the server's last Authentication message, any data sent at that point is, of course, being sent to an implicitly authenticated peer.
+Application Data MUST NOT be sent prior to sending the Finished message, except as specified in Section 2.3 of {{RFC5869}}.
+Note that while the client may send Application Data prior to receiving the server's last explicit Authentication message, any data sent at that point is, of course, being sent to an implicitly authenticated peer.
 It is worth noting that Application Data sent prior to receiving the server's last Authentication message can be subject to a client downgrade